 All About South Africa

-Seeing as the 2010 FIFA World Cup is happening in South Africa this year, we thought it’d be cool to learn a bit more about the beautiful country, which has definitely been through its fair share of tough times.
+Seeing as the 2010 FIFA World Cup happened in South Africa, we thought it’d be cool to learn a bit more about the beautiful country, which has definitely been through its fair share of tough times.

 Of all the countries on the continent of Africa, South Africa’s the most diverse in terms of its territory.
 It ranges from rolling hills to wide open savannah to the Kalahari Desert to the high peaks of the Drakensberg Mountains.
 Lots of people visit South Africa to go on safari, though, since it’s got two of the world’s most famous wildlife reserves: the Kruger and the Kalahari Gemsbok National Parks.